 In the family, the caregiving cult showed great respect for the elders, as well as the willingness of family members to help the sick and infirm.

 Being naturally settled nation, mostly agricultural, Ukrainian ancestors placed high in the family virtue of work.
 They heartily felt the truth that idleness gives rise to the worst flaws in a person’s character, and that a person can only be happy in labor, and therefore, from birth, must prepare himself for that happiness.
 The family has never had a situation where the child is bored and does not know what to do.
-In the ancient Ukrainian family, those inclined to laziness were not liked, ridiculed, and forced to work: in early childhood, a boy or girl had to care for pets, help their father or mother in domestic work.
+In the ancient Ukrainian family, those inclined to laziness were not liked, ridiculed, and forced to work: firstly they took care for pets, help their father or mother in domestic work.
 Physical work was also an important factor in the development of the child’s strength and health.
-The boys were preparing early for the defense of their native land: they used to ride horses, learn to own weapons.
+The future defenders were preparing early for the defense of their native land: they used to ride horses, learn to protect their land.
 All this gave work, which thus also fulfilled an important function of health care.

 The life of the Ukrainian family was based on the principles of nature conformity, which were embodied in customary law and public morality.
-The person naturally wanted family happiness, and that is why young people always tried to create a healthy and friendly family.
+The person naturally wanted family happiness, and that is why couple always tried to create a healthy and friendly family.
 “Where is the agreement in the family, where peace and silence, happy people are there, blessed party …”, – expressed this desire I. Kotlyarevsky.
 Hence the cult of marital loyalty that is the leitmotif throughout the history of Ukrainian culture.
 Ukrainians have always been distinguished in the world by moral purity and restraint (G. Vaschenko – 1,1997, p.
 109).
-The community and the family themselves followed unwritten laws regarding the maturity and psychological health of young people, their mutual consent, the prohibition of incest and more.
+The community and the family themselves followed unwritten laws regarding the wisdom and psychological health of new generation, their mutual consent and more.
 The practice of family life embodied the natural tendency to many children, healthy lifestyles and more.

 Naturally, family-based child-rearing was also built.
 For hard day-to-day work, parents were never specifically engaged in “upbringing”: their children were raised by life.
 Later V. Sukhomlinsky calls it a wise system of pedagogical views of hardworking people: “We work together with them, with children – this is probably all education” (Sukhomlinsky V., 1977, vol. B, p.
 444).
 Its duty – in the process of working together – was fulfilled by Nature.
 Combined with spirituality and religiosity, the work used to teach people to learn the world not only by reason but also by heart.